 In part 1 of this series, we discussed the basics of creating a strategic plan to develop your dream weight room that best suits your population and your plan to train your athletes and students.This time around, we are going to discuss the different steps you should take when remodeling or building your dream weight room, and how to start your strategic plan on great footing (i.e. flooring).

 By now you should have given a lot of thought to analyzing the purpose of your weight room and the needs that you, your population, and your facility have to meet the purposes you have identified.
 If you need to review my suggestions on defining the purpose of your facility and conducting a needs assessment, please navigate to part 1 of this series.

 Moving forward, we have two very divergent paths that each of us will take when designing the facility that meets all of our needs and dreams.
 For a large segment of those reading this article, you will have to remodel or redesign your weight room or training facility because the budget for your facility will not allow for new construction.
 A fortunate few, myself included, will have the opportunity to build a new facility although budget restrictions will always put limits on what you can and will do in your new build.
-Collectively, we can all follow this basic plan when building our strategic plan to remodel or build our weight room or training facility.
+Collectively, we can all follow this basic plan for remodeling or building your dream weight room or training facility.

 If you have the ability to determine exactly how big your facility is going to be and exactly where it is placed without answering to anyone else, then you are higher on the food chain than most of us that will read this article.
 Some of you like myself will be asked for input, but the final decision will rest with someone with a bigger desk than yours.
 So, identify what you can and can not control, don’t sweat things that you can’t change such as size of the room, etc.